tkiyohar/Curated-Resume-Gallery/Robotics Systems/README.md

 ### READER'S NOTE:
 **Over my career as a roboticist, I've designed and created many more robotics systems than just the ones listed below.
 However, due to a schoolwide Google account wipe, I no longer have access to the media documenting them.
 If you have any questions or would like to know more about my robotics portfolio, please contact me at trentkiyohara@gmail.com**
 <p align="center">
-Some other systems that I lead the design of:\n
+Some other systems that I lead the design of:__
-1. ball intake and magazine\n
+1. ball intake and magazine__
-2. modular superstructure for subsystem and bumper mounting\n
+2. modular superstructure for subsystem and bumper mounting__
-3. collapsable, pulley-driven vertical actuator\n
+3. collapsable, pulley-driven vertical actuator__
-4. grappling hook deployer and climber\n
+4. grappling hook deployer and climber__
 5. commutable rapid testing table for flywheel designs
 </p>